 Myth #5 I can enroll in Medicare at any time.

 Some people believe that the open enrollment period is the time to sign up for Medicare.
 In fact, the seven-month Initial Enrollment Period (IEP) is the right time to enroll.
 Your IEP is your birthday month and the three months before and after it.
-You should enroll in Part A at this time.
+It would help if you enrolled in Part A at this time.
 If you’re still working, though, you might not need to sign up for Part B immediately.

 If you forget to enroll in Part B during the Initial Enrollment Period, you’ll end up paying a lifetime penalty when you do sign up.
 The longer you wait to sign up for Part B, the greater the penalty.
 This scenario also applies to Part D.